Gabrielonso/mystoremanager/README.md

 There are two ways to recover a lost or forgotten password:
 - Through an admin user's account.
-- Account verification by providing user email and certain details linked with your acount.
+- Account verification by providing user email and certain details linked with their acount.
 A one-time-password will be sent to the registered email for password reset.

 **Dashbord**
 - A section to easily view a summary report of certain transactions and activities.